-Activities are carried out in parallel and in coordination with one or more foreign universities and students will have the opportunity to collaborate and exchange with students from those universities.
-The course hence takes place online.
+Activities are carried out in parallel in coordination with foreign universities and students will have the opportunity to collaborate and exchange with students from those universities.
+The course takes place online.

-Together with "Advanced Seminar Economics & Policy/Life Sciences & Management - Food system governance, fairness and sustainability, Scientific Writing and Exploratory Research Methods", this module offers a comprehensive toolkit to prepare students for their master thesis as well as for a career in science.
+Together with "Advanced Seminar Economics & Policy/Life Sciences & Management - Food system governance, fairness and sustainability, Literature Review and Presentation Skills", this module offers a comprehensive toolkit to prepare students for their master thesis as well as for a career in science.